-Instead of viewing her non-sales background as a weakness, Atwood used it as a strength on her resume.
-"I wanted to represent myself as a multidimensional and curious person who enjoys learning about the world and connecting with others -- a crucial part of the sales profession.”
-Obviously HubSpot felt the same.
+Instead of viewing her non-sales background as a weakness, Atwood used it to strengthen her resume.
+"I wanted to represent myself as a multidimensional and curious person who enjoys learning about the world and connecting with others – a crucial part of the sales profession.”
+HubSpot felt the same.

 By building his own website, Moore demonstrated his willingness and ability to overachieve.
-And he was able to customize the site with a personalized headline and message to his hiring manager.
+He was also able to customize the site with a personalized headline and message to his hiring manager.

 He explains, "It showed HubSpot I'd put in the time to be noticed and stand out.
 There are so many free services available to make one-page sites like these."

-Paul is a longtime HubSpotter who has successfully shifted roles within the company several times.
+Rios is a longtime HubSpotter who has successfully shifted roles within the company several times.
 He says, "Quantify everything.
-Sales -- unlike many other jobs -- is black and white.
+Sales – unlike many other jobs – is black and white.
 Vague sales resumes are a red flag for me.
 If you are an over-performer, this is your chance to showcase your accomplishments."

-Freedman warns a resume can get too data-driven.
+Kelsey Freedman also warns a resume can get too data-driven.
 She says, “Buzzwords can be detrimental, but when it comes to a resume, recruiters and hiring managers like to see them!"

-Who better to learn from than sought-after career mentor and HubSpot Director of Sales, Dan Tyre?
+Who better to learn from than sought-after career mentor and HubSpot Executive, Dan Tyre?
 He doesn't beat around the bush, saying, “Spend five times more effort on your LinkedIn profile than on your resume.
 And limit your resume to no more than two pages long.
-Oh, and if you have a Hotmail or AOL email address -- don’t blame me if you don’t get the job.”
+Oh, and if you have a Hotmail or AOL email address, don’t blame me if you don’t get the job.”

-Applying for a sales job should take time, but it shouldn’t cause you to stress.
-Do the work, put in the effort to customize your resume for the sales job and company you’re applying to, and heed the advice provided above to submit a resume employers can’t say no to.
+Applying for a sales job should take time, but it shouldn’t cause you stress.
+Do the work, put in the effort to customize your resume for the sales job and company you’re applying to, and heed the advice provided above to submit a resume that employers can’t overlook.
 Good luck!